signalfx/signalfx-agent/docs/monitors/elasticsearch-query.md

 ```

 This query returns the average value of `cpu_utilization` across all documents with a `@timestamp`
 in the last five minutes.
-This value is metricized to the following form in SignalFx -
+This value is metricized to the following form in SignalFx :

 ```
 {
-metric_name: avg,
+metric_name: elasticsearch_query.avg_cpu_utilization,
 dimensions:
   index: <name_of_index>
-  metric_aggregation_name: avg_cpu_utilization
+  metric_aggregation_type: avg
 }
 ```